fommil/fpmortals/manuscript/introduction.md

 ~~~~~~~~

 By definining `Now[_]` to construct to *itself* (a powerful trick), we
-can implement a common interface for synchronous and asynchronous:
+can implement a common interface for synchronous and asynchronous
+terminals:

 {lang="scala"}
 ~~~~~~~~